As Pittsburgh synagogue reels from massacre, suspect due in court

 The killings rocked the Squirrel Hill community, an enclave that encompasses several synagogues and Jewish religious schools, and sparked security alerts at places of worship across the country.

-Gab.com, the website where the suspected gunman posted anti-Semitic views, said on Sunday it was offline for a period of time after being asked by its domain provider to move to another registrar.
+Gab.com, the website where the suspected gunman posted anti-Semitic views, said on Monday it has provided “plenty of evidence” to the Department of Justice and the FBI.

-The move comes after GoDaddy Inc asked Gab to change the domain, while PayPal Holdings Inc, Stripe Inc and Joynet Inc blocked the website.
+Gab went offline after GoDaddy Inc (GDDY.N) asked it to move the domain to another registrar while PayPal Holdings Inc (PYPL.O) and Stripe Inc blocked the website from using their payment services.

+Gab said it is working around the clock to get back online but will be inaccessible for a period of time.

 The massacre also took on political overtones as some complained that the confrontational, nationalistic rhetoric of U.S. President Donald Trump has encouraged right-wing extremists and fed a surge in activity by hate groups.